marioBdev/pythonCrud/README.md

 I'm just about to decide wich front end interface GUI and the start the software requirements.
 Let's start the project applying the MVC Concept.
 Introducing some concepts in css and saas.

+Just about to practice more this CSS structures applying variablkes.